SydAsif/SydAsif.github.io/_posts/ansible/2022-06-18-ansible-yml-intro.md

 - YAML files should end in .yaml or .yml
 - YAML is case sensitive
 - YAML does not allow the use of tabs, spaces are used instead of tabs.
-- '#' is uesd as comments
+- '#' is used as comments
 - YAML files are supposed to start with three dashes `---`

 ### YAML Basic Data Types